9 Surprising Superpowers of Knowing Your Core Values

-Similar values also emerge in statistics about pregnancy, as women learn more about the effects of smoking on a developing fetus.
-The percentage of U.S. women who smoked during pregnancy plummeted almost 42 percent from 1990, from about 18 percent of women to about 10 percent in 2010.
+Similar values also emerge in statistics about pregnancy.
+As women learned more about the effects of smoking on a developing fetus, they smoked less.
+The percentage of U.S. women who smoked during pregnancy plummeted almost 42 percent from 1990, from about 18 percent of women, to about 10 percent in 2010.
 The rate continues to fall.
 “Healthy baby,” “protecting a child,” and “love” are potent motivators.

 I used this superpower to quit smoking.
 When a beloved aunt died of lung cancer from a long-established cigarette habit, I dedicated myself to overcoming my own cigarette addiction in her memory.
 When I was tempted to falter, I thought about my values of “long life,” “health,” and “family.”
 (More on my story here.)

 Superpower 4: Values can rev up your willpower so you can persist at difficult tasks.

 Many people discount “willpower” as a vague, difficult, and ineffective method of change.
 This point of view overlooks the power behind willpower—your values.